jrouwe/JoltPhysics/Docs/Architecture.md

 * Windows MSVC x86 64-bit with AVX2
 * Windows MSVC x86 32-bit with SSE2
-* macOS clang x86 64-bit with AVX
+* macOS clang ARM 64-bit with NEON
 * Linux clang x86 64-bit with AVX2
 * Linux clang ARM 64-bit with NEON
+* Linux gcc x86 64-bit with AVX2
+* Linux gcc ARM 64-bit with NEON
+* WASM emscripten running in nodejs

 The most important things to look out for in your own application: